security-assignments/security-assignments.github.io/_labs/lab_social_engineering.md

     ![]({{ "/assets/images/lab_11_5.png" | relative_url }}){: .img-responsive width='30%'}

 5. Select option 2 to clone a target website.
 This is a very sophisticated feature that can clone almost any website.
 After you’ve selected this feature, you’ll need to set an IP address to host the cloned site.
-Set “IP address for the POST back in Harvester/Tabnabbing” to the IP address of Kali Linux for the host-only network.
+Set “IP address for the POST back in Harvester/Tabnabbing” to `192.168.55.101`, the IP address of Kali Linux for the host-only network.
+If SET already displays the correct IP address in brackets (e.g., "[192.168.55.101]"), just push enter.

     Now you get to choose the website to clone.
-Set the cloned website to `https://www.facebook.com`
+Set the cloned website to `https://www.facebook.com`.

+    **Note:** Be sure you enter "https" and "www" in the Facebook URL.

     If all has gone well, you should see a screen like the following: